I don’t think I’ve ever met a person who didn’t like alfredo pasta.

 However, both of those versions still contain milk and cheese, and I’ve since created a version that’s completely dairy- and gluten free that’s seriously close to the real thing.
 Bonus?
 It only requires 30 minutes and 9 ingredients.

-The based is created with a roux, which is achieved with olive oil, garlic and either arrowroot powder or all purpose flour.
-After some testing, I’ve found all purpose flour yields a creamier sauce, but the gluten free version isn’t far behind.
+The base for the vegan alfredo sauce starts with creating a roux, which is achieved with olive oil, garlic, and either arrowroot powder or all-purpose flour (if not GF).
+After some testing, I’ve found all-purpose flour yields a creamier sauce, but the gluten-free version isn’t far behind.

-Plain almond milk adds creamy texture; vegan parmesan cheese and nutrition yeast pack in tons of cheesy flavor; and garlic powder, salt and pepper add depth and savoriness.
+Plain almond milk adds creamy texture; vegan parmesan cheese and nutritional yeast pack in tons of cheesy flavor; and garlic powder, salt and pepper add depth and savoriness.

 We hope you love this recipe!
 If you give it a try, let us know by leaving a comment and rating it.
 And don’t forget to take a picture and tag it #minimalistbaker on Instagram so we can see.
 Cheers, friends!

-- 4 Tbsp (23 g) arrowroot powder (or sub all purpose flour if not GF)
+- 4 Tbsp arrowroot powder (or sub all-purpose flour if not GF)